 Wiki Wiki Market

-There are actually a few Starbucks located on property.
-This is obviously a popular spot and the lines can get really long in the morning.
+There are actually a few Starbucks located on the property.
+This is obviously a popular spot, and some have long lines that can get really long in the morning.
 It’s a great place to pick up Starbucks Hawaii souvenirs.

 Tropics Bar & Grill